csdalab/csdalab.github.io/_pages/contact.md

 ## Contact

 If you have any questions about the CSDA Lab, please contact:
-- Dr. Achraf Cohen - acohen@uwf.edu ; webpage: [https://pages.uwf.edu/acohen/](https://pages.uwf.edu/acohen/)
+- Dr. Achraf Cohen - acohen@uwf.edu

 ## Location